Danack/Bristolian/docs/explanations/development_committee_rules.md

 >
 > There are huge amounts of money to be made by YTL, L&G and lots of other developers with so much to gain from “subtle” changes to policy.
 Indeed some in Bristol would be justified in wondering whether both land and now democracy seems to be being sold off to the highest bidder.

+### 16th March 2020 - <a href="https://democracy.bristol.gov.uk/ieListDocuments.aspx?CId=134&MId=5915">Audit Committee</a>

+There [was a proposal](https://democracy.bristol.gov.uk/documents/s47309/13%20App2%20-%20DC%20CoC.pdf) that strongly encourages a refusal to be deferred to the next meeting, but does not require it.

 ### 21st May 2020 - <a href="https://democracy.bristol.gov.uk/ieListDocuments.aspx?CId=142&MId=8366">Full Council</a>

 There are three documents for this item: